Medically reviewed by Drugs.com. Last updated on Nov 26, 2021.

 Before taking this medicine

-You should not take Dextrose tablets, liquid, or gel if you are allergic to any of the ingredients in these forms of the medicine.
+You should not take Dextrose tablets, liquid, or gel if you are allergic to any of the ingredients in these forms of the medicine, or are allergic to corn products.

 If possible before you receive this medicine, tell your doctor if you have ever had:

-diabetes (unless you are using glucose to treat insulin-induced hypoglycemia);
+diabetes (unless you are using dextrose to treat insulin-induced hypoglycemia);

 heart disease, coronary artery disease, or a stroke;